-Khatija Thomas’ family moved to Adelaide from Port Augusta when she was seven, in seek of better work and education opportunities.
-The smaller community would always remain Ms Thomas’ true home, but she developed a strong career focus from a young age.
+Khatija Thomas’ family moved to Adelaide from Port Augusta when she was seven, to seek better work and education opportunities.
+The smaller community would always remain Khatija’s true home, but she developed a strong career focus from a young age.

-“As a child, when people asked what job I wanted to do I used to say I wanted to be a judge,” Ms Thomas said.
+“As a child, when people asked what job I wanted to do I used to say I wanted to be a judge,” said Khatija (LLB/LP ’01).

 “Pretty much everything I did during my childhood was to get into law school.
 I chose Flinders because you could go into law direct from high school, and all I wanted to do was become a lawyer.